jianliu10/jianliu.github.io/_posts/2018-09-01-technical-note-2018.md

   If performance under high load is important, you'll want AspectJ which is 9-35x faster than Spring AOP. whether your aspects will be mission critical.

-## @FunctionalInterface

-A java Interface class can contains default method, static method, abstract method
-A functional interface contains only one interface abstract method.
-It can contains other default and/or static interface methods.

-Functional object - Implementation of a @FunctionalInterface interface.
-A functional object can be assigned to a variable/parameter with a @FunctionalInterface interface type.

-There are two category of functional objects:
-- method reference:
-	- constructor reference:   .collect(Collectors.toCollection(TreeSet::new))
-	- Static method reference,
-	- instance method reference of an object of a particular type,    Arrays.stream(a).map(Object::toString)
-	- instance method reference of an existing object

-- lambda expression:
-  Lambda is a single expression annonymous function that is often used as inline function.
-Java Lambda concept is borrowed from Python.
-Java internal mechanism is to create an instance of an annonymous class that implements a @FunctionalInterface interface.
-This ways, java effectively treat a Lambda expression as a function object.

-## java 8 streaming

-Collectors class is a factory class.
-It creates Collector instances that implement various reduction operations, such as accumulating elements into collections, summarizing elements according to various criteria, grouping, partitioning, etc.

-filter, map, flatmap, sort, findfirst, findlast, collect

-** public final class Collectors extends Object

-The following are examples of using the predefined collectors to perform common mutable reduction tasks:

-     // Accumulate names into a List
-     List<String> list = people.stream().map(Person::getName).collect(Collectors.toList());

-     // Accumulate names into a TreeSet
-     Set<String> set = people.stream().map(Person::getName).collect(Collectors.toCollection(TreeSet::new));

-     // Convert elements to strings and concatenate them, separated by commas String joined = things.stream()
-                           .map(Object::toString)
-                           .collect(Collectors.joining(", "));

-     // Compute sum of salaries of employee int total = employees.stream()
-                          .collect(Collectors.summingInt(Employee::getSalary)));

-     // Group employees by department
-     Map<Department, List<Employee>> byDept
-         = employees.stream()
-                    .collect(Collectors.groupingBy(Employee::getDepartment));

-     // Compute sum of salaries by department Map<Department, Integer> totalByDept
-         = employees.stream()
-                    .collect(Collectors.groupingBy(Employee::getDepartment,
-                                                   Collectors.summingInt(Employee::getSalary)));

-     // Partition students into passing and failing Map<Boolean, List<Student>> passingFailing =
-         students.stream()
-                 .collect(Collectors.partitioningBy(s -> s.getGrade() >= PASS_THRESHOLD));

 ## Unit test

 ### @RunWith(SpringRunner.class)